HBO Max: Everything about the app set to stream Wonder Woman 1984, Matrix 4 and Dune

 - Bobbie Sue, a comedy feature starring Jane the Virgin's Gina Rodriguez as an up-and-coming young lawyer who joins a stuffy Boston law firm.

-Discuss: HBO Max: Everything about the app that'll stream Wonder Woman 1984, Dune and others
+Discuss: HBO Max: Everything about the app set to stream Wonder Woman 1984, Dune and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.